OpenConext/OpenConext-myconext/README.md

 yarn install
 yarn dev
 ```
-There is no home page, you'll need to visit an SP and choose eduID to login.
+There is no home page, you'll need to visit an SP and choose "Local SURFconext Guest IdP" to login.

 ### The servicedesk-gui

-The myconext servicedesk is also build with Svelte and to get initially started:
+The myconext servicedesk is also built with Svelte and to get initially started:

 ```
 cd servicedesk-gui